-As 2017 comes to a close, we’re thinking about how we can better help our partners make a greater impact in their patients’ lives in the coming year.
 Managing a patient’s whole healthcare journey is complex.
-Welkin’s configurable case management software makes it easier by offering our partners fine-grained control over their patient programs.
+Welkin’s software makes it easier by offering our customers fine-grained control over their patient programs.
 The result?
 The delivery of high-touch patient support services for the long-term.

-We understand that by making our tool even more configurable, and putting the power to improve programs in the hands of our partners, patient relationships get stronger.
+We understand that by making our tool even more configurable, and putting the power to improve programs in the hands of our customers, patient relationships get stronger.

 So, what can we build in 2018 to help teams achieve this?